rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/alerts/default-alerts/_index.md

 /rancher/v2.x/en/cluster-admin/tools/monitoring/expression/) or the Prometheus [documentation about querying metrics](https://prometheus.io/docs/prometheus/latest/querying/basics/).

 # Alerts for etcd
 Etcd is the key-value store that contains the state of the Kubernetes cluster.
-If you provide monitoring on your cluster, Rancher provides default alerts if the monitoring detects a potential problem with etcd.
+Rancher provides default alerts if the built-in monitoring detects a potential problem with etcd.
+You don't have to enable monitoring to receive these alerts.

 A leader is the node that handles all client requests that need cluster consensus.
 For more information, you can refer to this [explanation of how etcd works.](https://rancher.com/blog/2019/2019-01-29-what-is-etcd/#how-does-etcd-work)